$\mathrm{G}_2$-instantons on the 7-sphere: Instantons on nearly parallel -manifolds

 Also note that

 It follows from (\ref{phiPsi0}-\ref{psistd}) that $\phi_{std}$ is a nearly parallel $\G_2$-structure.

 \end{example} \begin{example} Define the \emph{squashed $\G_2$-structure}

-The squashed $\G_2$-structure was discovered by Awada, Duff, and Pope \cite{awadaduffpope}, and has automorphism group $\Sp(2) \Sp(1).$ Appendix \ref{appendix:squashed} includes a proof that $\phi_{sq}$ is nearly parallel.
-This is a special case of the theorem of Friedrich {\it et al.} \cite{friedrichkathmoroianusemmelmann}, which constructs a strictly-nearly-parallel $\G_2$-structure by shrinking the fibers of any 3-Sasakian 7-manifold. \end{example}
+The squashed $\G_2$-structure was discovered by Awada, Duff, and Pope \cite{awadaduffpope}, and has automorphism group $\Sp(2) \Sp(1).$ Appendix \ref{appendix:squashed} includes a proof that $\phi_{sq}$ is nearly parallel. \end{example}

-\begin{rmk} Alexandrov and Semmelmann \cite{alexandrovsemmelmannnearlyparallel} have shown that both the standard and the squashed structures are rigid among nearly parallel $\G_2$-structures.
-These remain the only known nearly parallel structures on the 7-sphere, with any of its differentiable structures.
+\begin{rmk} Alexandrov and Semmelmann \cite{alexandrovsemmelmannnearlyparallel} have shown that both the standard and the squashed $\G_2$-structures are rigid among nearly parallel $\G_2$-structures.
+These remain the only known nearly parallel structures on the 7-sphere.
 We also note that the (non-)existence of a \emph{closed} $\G_2$-structure on the 7-sphere is a well-known open problem. \end{rmk}